35 fashion trends that came and went

 Inflatable bubble backpacks

-These days you can find inflatable bubble backpacks in one of two places. eBay or nostalgic Tumblr sites calling for their return.
-You might be able to pull them off if you're Charli XCX or a Nasty-Gal wearing Instagram star who speaks to their fans by speaking messages into their phones… if not, it's not really gonna fly.
+These days you can find inflatable bubble backpacks in one of two places: eBay or nostalgic Tumblr sites calling for their return.
+You might be able to pull them off if you're Charli XCX or a Nasty-Gal wearing Instagram star - if not, it's not really gonna fly.

 Text Lynette Nylander